Product Manager Resume Templates and Examples (Download in App)

 4. List key product manager skills and proficiencies

 If you have additional skills you haven’t had a chance to use in previous positions, you may wonder where these can go in your resume.
 The key skills list gives you a place to congregate all your qualifications that may not fit in your professional experience section.
-You may want to create two lists to separate your technical and soft skills.
+You could create two lists to separate your technical and soft skills.
 For example, you may have one list for things like Jira, SQL, and JavaScript and another for cross-department collaboration and communication with stakeholders.

 Key Skills and Proficiencies